 "We urge the Census Bureau to be prepared to assess whether public health concerns about novel coronavirus are depressing census response rates, and to develop contingency plans for mitigating measures to help ensure a full and accurate population count,” the letter said.
 “Furthermore, if outbreaks of novel coronavirus occur in the United States, the Census Bureau must be prepared to provide guidance to census takers on appropriate health and safety precautions while conducting the census."

 The bureau already was falling behind on its goals to hire part-time workers to help with the 2020 count.
 It is not yet known how the outbreak may affect the agency's ongoing hiring efforts.

 Perhaps in a more fortunate coincidence, this year is the first time most people will have the opportunity to complete their forms online.
 Responding early — either online, by phone or by mail — is one way to fulfill your civic duties, both for helping the nation complete its count of residents and deterring the spread of the coronavirus.

-Editor's note: This article has been updated with information about the Census Bureau sending emails to individuals.
+Editor’s note: This article has been updated with the October 15, 2020, deadline to complete all census surveys.